gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 various different motivations:

-Supporting Large User Messages: RFC 6083 allowed only user messages that could fit withint a single DTLS record .
-3GPP has run into this limiation where they have at least 4 SCTP using protocols that can potentially generate messages over the size of 16384 bytes.
+Supporting Large User Messages: RFC 6083 allowed only user messages that could fit within a single DTLS record .
+3GPP has run into this limitation where they have at least 4 SCTP using protocols that can potentially generate messages over the size of 16384 bytes.

 New Versions: 10 years has passed since RFC 6083 was written, and